-Oh Canada: How fortunate your ADHD community, to have two major national non-profits working on your behalf: CADDRA and CADDAC.
+Oh Canada: How fortunate your ADHD community, to have two major national advocacy groups working on your behalf: CADDRA and CADDAC.
 I cannot name another country that has such an organized, diligent, and coordinated approach to improving the standard of care for its citizens affected by ADHD.

 This post brings particular and timely relevance for Canadians, especially in seeking your support with two important ADHD-related campaigns in British Columbia and Ontario.
 (Details to follow.)